News / Analysis

 China reports a drop in imported Corona cases in Beijing, but a slight rise in transmitted cases.

-The Australian Dollar bounced of support at 0.627 yesterday as overnight jobs data came in better than expected.
+The Australian Dollar bounced of The price level that traders believe represents the lowest value an asset can reach.
+At this point, ... at 0.627 yesterday as overnight jobs data came in better than expected.
 Jobs reports show an added 6000 positions – a quarter of February’s reading, but at least not contracting, as expected., and participation remained steady.

 The IMF estimates that economic growth in Asia is expected to grind to a halt this year for the first time in 60 years, Reuters reports.
 The outlet also mentions a naval standoff between Chinese and Vietnamese ships in the South China Sea.

 As France reports a massive single-day death count (1,438 Corona victims), European benchmarks lost between 3.3 (AEX) and 4.8 (MIB) percent during yesterday’s session as earnings season launches.
-CPIs from across the Eurozone were mixed, France even managing to add a tick at 0.8% YoY in March.
+CPIs from across the Eurozone were mixed, France even managing to add a An asset’s minimal unit of measurement and price change. at 0.8% YoY in March.

 The yield on German 30-year bonds is up to 0.09%, while in the UK, 10-year bills are offering 0.269% – a tenth less than at their previous auction.
 BRC retail sales for March contracted by 3.5% YoY in March, more than 10 times the rate the month before – the result of a 27% drop in sales for the past 2 weeks.